leonsp-ai/BarbarianWrath/README.md

 ## Features

-- Barbarians are a tier ahead of the vanilla game
+- Barbarian units are a tier ahead of the vanilla game
+- Barbarians receive reinforcements with every unit they build and every city they take!
 - Option to play on the secret Barbarian Wrath intensity
 - Both the vanilla Civilization II scenarios, Rome and WW2, converted to the Test of Time format
 - Three world maps with a unique polar perspective